Cave-Survey-Device/SurveyingDevice/README.md

 # SurveyingDevice

-This project sets out to create a prototype representing the simplest form of Bluetooth enabled electronic survey instrument capable of achieving grade 5 survey requirments.
+This project sets out to create a prototype that is the simplest form of Bluetooth enabled electronic survey instrument capable of achieving grade 5 survey requirments.
 The aim of the project is to create a prototype device which can serve as a platform for further development by ourselves and others wanting to develop the technology by adding additional enhancements.

 **Minimum device requirements (MVP):**